StateSmith/tutorial-3/lesson-4/cpp2-gcc/README.md

-# C++ Welcome!
+# C++11 Welcome!
-This example uses gcc for convenience, but you can use any C++ compiler you like.
+This example uses gcc for convenience, but you can use any C++11 compiler you like.

 The only GCC specific things are:
 - the tiny build shell script `build_run.sh`